GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-with-runai-and-podsnapshots.md

 ### Deep Dive: Cooperative Workload-Triggered PodSnapshots vs. Asynchronous Triggering

-#### 1. Why Out-of-Band Asynchronous Triggering Deadlocks
+#### 1. Why Out-of-Band Asynchronous Triggering Was Believed to Deadlock

+> [!WARNING]
+>
+> **The mechanism described in this subsection was not confirmed by experiment,
+> and the central claim is contradicted by it.** A controlled A/B on Gemma 4 31B
+> triggered `runsc checkpoint` out-of-band, via a `PodSnapshotManualTrigger`,
+> while vLLM was actively serving — Uvicorn bound to `0.0.0.0:8000`, the engine
+> healthy on `/health`, CUDA pools allocated.
+It **succeeded**, producing a
+> 72,936,628,224 B `pages.img` in 13 m 58 s.
+See "The trigger-mode A/B" earlier
+> in this document.
+>
+> Points 1 and 3 below are therefore **disproven as blockers**: active network
+> sockets and live CUDA state did not prevent an external checkpoint.
+Point 2
+> was **not exercised**, because that run had no GCS FUSE sidecar; the separate
+> FUSE findings in this document still stand on their own evidence.
+>
+> The reasoning is retained because it explains why the cooperative trigger was
+> designed, but it must not be cited as the cause of the Gemma 4 31B hang.

+The original reasoning was as follows.
 In declarative `readinessProbe` and out-of-band `manual` trigger modes, the snapshot command (`runsc checkpoint`) is initiated from outside the container while vLLM is already actively running:

 1. **Active Network Sockets**: Uvicorn/FastAPI has already bound `0.0.0.0:8000`
    with active `epoll` event loops.
 The Kubelet and GKE Gateway continuously